The Women's Small Business Start-Up Kit

 The all-in-one resource for any woman starting a small business

 Approximately eight million U.S businesses are currently women-owned, and the number is growing at twice the national average for all businesses.
 As one of the millions of aspiring female small business owners, you know that there are specific issues and questions that need to be addressed when you’re setting up shop.

-- drafting an effective business plan
+- draft an effective business plan

-- understanding and choosing a legal structure
+- choose a legal structure and hire employees

 “This no-nonsense guide is an essential road map for any woman considering entrepreneurship.
 It’s packed with how-to information and real-life examples that will help save significant time and money in getting a venture started.
 Highly recommended."

 -Sara Gould, Former President and CEO, Ms. Foundation for Women